-Based on the higher critical load, the levels presented in Tables 7.5 to 7.7 to would be considered insignificant for the development in isolation.
+Based on the higher critical load, the levels presented in Tables 7.5 to 7.8 to would be considered insignificant for the development alone.

-Based on the data presented in Table 7.5, under the worst case model where the plant was operating at the IED emission limits at all times, there would be an in combination level of nutrient nitrogen deposition from the scheme which was 3.0% of the lower critical load.
-Based on the more realistic modelled data, the incombination effects of the process contribution would be 2.5% of the lower critical level.
-The process contribution, when considered in combination, would be between 2.5% (Table 7.7) and 3.0% (Table 7.5) of the higher critical load.
+Based on the data presented in Table 7.5, under the worst case model where the plant was operating at the IED emission limits at all times, and without any additional mitigating technologies, there would be an incombination level of nutrient nitrogen deposition from the scheme which was 3.0% of the lower critical load.
+Based on the more realistic modelled data in Table 7.7, the in-combination effects of the process contribution would be 2.5% of the lower critical level.
+However, based on the modelled data presented which takes into account the additional technologies, using IED limits and a 70% conversion of NOx to NO2, the incombination effects of the scheme on Coedydd Nedd a Mellte SAC would be 0.96% of the lower critical load (see Table 7.8).
+At these levels, the potential effects of the scheme when considered in-combination would be screened as 'insignificant'.

+The process contribution, when considered in-combination, would be between 2.5% 0.96% (Table 7.8) and 3.0% (Table 7.5) of the higher critical load.

-Further consideration is given below to the key risks identified in the Core Management Plan for the site to consider whether such a small-scale increase in nutrient nitrogen from the Enviropark scheme would really be considered 'significant'.
-Consideration is therefore given to the potential effects of the predicted nutrient nitrogen increase on the habitats within the SAC.
+Further consideration is given below to the key risks identified in the Core Management Plan for the site to consider whether such a the small-scale increase in nutrient nitrogen shown in Tables 7.5 and 7.7 from the Enviropark scheme would really be considered 'significant'.
+Consideration is therefore given to the potential effects of the predicted nutrient nitrogen increase on the habitats within the SAC, however, if the technological mitigation which has been used to inform the modelled data presented in Table 7.8, is implemented, then as the levels would be 'insignificant' this further consideration is not required.